plentymarkets/docs-raw/plentyInterface/Item.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>updatedAt</td>
-            <td>The time the link from image to variation was last updated.</td>
+            <td>The time the link between an image and a variation was last updated.</td>
         </tr></tbody>
 </table>